Tom MacArthur: Economic issues

 MacArthur was the only member of Congress from the New Jersey congressional delegation to vote yes for the federal Tax Cuts and Jobs Act of 2017; other lawmakers harshly criticized the adverse impact of the bill on New Jersey taxpayers.
 The tax plan would lead to an aggregate tax cut in most states, but has stirred controversy in New Jersey due to the decrease in the State and Local Tax (SALT) deduction to $10,000, which means that the bill raises taxes on many New Jersey citizens.
 MacArthur explained his vote by asserting that "nearly all taxpayers" in his district do not need SALT deductions above $10,000, and citing his efforts to restore the deduction to $10,000 after prior versions of the bill eliminated it entirely.
 When asked to elaborate by the Washington Post fact-checker, MacArthur said that 93% of his constituents did not pay SALT higher than $10,000 and shared his team's calculations with the Washington Post.
 The Washington Post fact-checker gave MacArthur "Two Pinocchios", writing that "even that accounting ignores the interaction of the property tax provision with other parts of the tax bill, so even people who would benefit from the cap still might find themselves with an increase in taxes.
 MacArthur appears to have worked diligently to tilt the bill so that it would benefit his constituents, but he oversells his achievement."

 MacArthur was the only member of the New Jersey congressional delegation to vote in favor of a bill that funded farm subsidies for five additional years while imposing work requirements and new restrictions on food stamp usage.
 According to NJ.com, the bill, which did not pass, would have cost 35,000 New Jersey residents their access to food stamps.
 According to Vote Smart's 2016 analysis, MacArthur generally opposes allowing individuals to divert a portion of their Social Security taxes into personal retirement accounts.

 Environment

 MacArthur introduced legislation to combat pollution in Barnegat Bay and cosponsored legislation to reauthorize the National Estuaries Program.
 The League of Conservation Voters has given him a lifetime score of 10%.
 MacArthur opposes the Trump administration's proposal to open New Jersey's waters to offshore oil and gas drilling.
 According to Vote Smart's 2016 analysis, MacArthur generally supports the building of the Keystone Pipeline, supports government funding for the development of renewable energy, and opposes the federal regulation of greenhouse gas emissions.

 Gun policy

-MacArthur had described himself as a supporter of the Second Amendment and has a 93% rating from the National Rifle Association.
+MacArthur had described himself as a supporter of the Second Amendment and was endorsed by the NRA Political Victory Fund with a 93% ("AQ") rating.